Libya's cultural crackdown silences popular rap music – DW – 02/08/2025

 During the period of Libya's rule under long-time dictator Moammar Ghadafi between 1969 and 2011, rap music was officially forbidden.
 It only existed underground and among the Libyan diaspora.
 However, in the run-up to Ghadafi's overthrow in 2011, local rappers such as Youssef Ramadan Said, better known as MC Swat, used their rap songs to call on young people to rise up.

-In February 2011, MC Swat released "Hadhee Thowra" (which translates to "This is Revolution") in which he encouraged people to take to the streets and rebel against Ghadafi.
+In February 2011, MC Swat released "Hadhee Thowra" (which translates to "This is Revolution"), in which he encouraged people to take to the streets and rebel against Ghadafi.
 The song became somewhat the anthem of the Libyan uprising and kicked off a golden era for Libyan rap.
-At the time, the then-23-year-old told the US broadcaster CNN that his track described the feeling of "touching freedom".
+At the time, the then-23-year-old told US broadcaster CNN that his track described the feeling of "touching freedom."

 Return to repression